 He has written scores of articles on these and other subjects for such independent media outlets as Alternet, Common Dreams, openDemocracy, and Truthout, as well as numerous mainstream print, online, TV, and radio outlets.
 He is the author of Tinderbox: U.S. Middle East Policy and the Roots of Terrorism, among other books.

 Zunes makes frequent visits to conflict regions, meeting with top government officials, academics, journalists, and opposition leaders.
 He is a consultant and board member for a number of peace and human rights organizations in both the United States and overseas.
 Zunes received his PhD. from Cornell University and served on the politics faculty of Ithaca College in the 1990s.
 His talk is being cosponsored by PCIM and the Department of Politics.

 The PARK CENTER for INDEPENDENT MEDIA, launched in 2008, is a national center for the study of media outlets that create and distribute content outside traditional corporate systems and news organizations.
 Throughout history, technological and social upheaval have given rise to independent media voices.
 Today, independent media are growing amid crisis and conglomeration in mainstream journalism, and the rise of the Internet and new forms of media production and distribution.

 The Center's mission is to engage media producers and students in conversation about career paths in independent media, and financially viable ways to disseminate news and information.
 The center examines the impact of independent media institutions on journalism, democracy, and a participatory culture.
-Jeff Cohen is the founding director of PCIM.
-In spring 2010 Maura Stephens joined PCIM as associate director.
+Jeff Cohen is the founding director of PCIM, and Maura Stephens is associate director.